All international flights to the Turks and Caicos arrive at Providenciales.

 Providenciales features many marinas for yachters and cruisers.

 US, Canadian, UK, and EU citizens do not require a visa.

-All scheduled international flights into the Turks and Caicos arrive at the Providenciales International Airport (PLS).
-Domestic flights are offered by two local airlines to the other main islands in the country on a daily and semi-weekly schedule.
+All scheduled international flights to Turks and Caicos arrive at the Providenciales International Airport (PLS).
+Domestic flight connections are offered by two local airlines to the other main islands in the country on a daily and semi-weekly schedule.

-At this time, all cruise ships arriving in the Turks and Caicos only arrive at Grand Turk.
-Due to time constraints, it’s not feasible to see Providenciales when visiting Grand Turk by cruise ship for a day.
+Many cruises stop in Turks and Caicos.
+All cruise ships arriving in the islands call only at Grand Turk.
+Due to time constraints, it’s not feasible to see Provo when visiting Grand Turk by cruise ship for a day.